Central America Volcanic Arc: Geologic history

+An interesting case of volcanic activity evolution is recorded in Nicaragua, which started ~130 Ma.
+Nicaragua nowadays has continental crust in its northern part (the Patuca Block), that transitions into oceanic crust (MCOT) up to northwestern Costa Rica (Santa Elena Block, Nicoya Block).
+Older volcanic rocks crop out in the Patuca Block, dating to the Middle Jurassic (~170 Ma).
+The ancient Nicaraguan arc comprises a Cretaceous-Eocene ancient arc (~130-50 Ma), an Oligocene-Miocene arc (~30-5 Ma) and the Recent volcanic front.
+The ancient arc has a more acidic calc-alkaline composition, wheres the Oligocene-Miocene arc is transitional towards basaltic tholeiiic composition, and the volcanic front is mostly basaltic tholeiitic in composition.
+The causes of these change are not well understood, but one explanation could be that the slab was richer in volatiles during the ancient arc, or the melts could maintain their volatile composition.

-This Caribbean-Cocos tectonic plate interaction can further explain the volcanism and geologic history of the region.
+This Caribbean-Cocos tectonic plate interaction can further explain the volcanism and geologic history of the region since the Miocene.
 While previous literature has shown a wide range of ages for the subduction of the Cocos plate, it is now believed that this subduction began between two million years ago and three million years ago (between 2 Ma and 3 Ma), though the area has been geologically active since at least 12 Ma, as evidenced by plate and plate boundary movements, as well as scarp subduction in the area.
 A gap in volcanism in Central America between 12 Ma and 5 Ma is understood to have occurred as well.

-Furthermore, the subduction of the Cocos tectonic plate itself is not thought to be what caused some of the changes in volcanism associated with the Central American Volcanic Arc; while the subduction of the Cocos Ridge is a continual event that has influenced volcanism in Central America, the subduction of the Coiba Ridge—a microplate in the region-- is thought to be the triggering event that instigated changes in volcanic activity in the geologic past.
+Furthermore, the subduction of the Cocos tectonic plate itself is not thought to be what caused some of the changes in volcanism associated with the Central American Volcanic Arc; while the subduction of the Cocos Ridge is a continual event that has influenced volcanism in Central America, the subduction of the Coiba Ridge—a microplate in the region—is thought to be the triggering event that instigated changes in volcanic activity in the geologic past.
 In short, the interaction of numerous tectonic plates—namely the Cocos, Caribbean, North American, and Coiba plates—over the past several million years has helped facilitate the continual existence of the Central American Volcanic Arc, influencing the tectonic and broad geologic history of the area.